 Rationale: The purpose of this draft decision is to achieve the visionary outcomes of the new programme of work 2025-2028, the 10-year integrated work programme, on issues.
-The two programmes have areas relating to reduction of marine pollution from land- and sea-based sources, improving marine water and sediment quality,
+The two programmes have areas relating to reduction of marine pollution from land- and sea-based sources, improving marine water and sediment quality, reducing marine litter, through improving Integration Water Resource Management and Source-to-Sea approaches in the WIO region,

 - 1. To request the Secretariat in collaboration with partners to support implementation of the regional Strategic Framework on Coastal and Marine Water Quality Management and the Toolkit for Sustainable Port Development in a Blue Economy. - 2.
 To request the Secretariat, with the support of partners, to support efforts to control, manage and prevent marine pollution through Source-to-Sea approaches. - 3.
 To urge Contacting Parties to strengthen their Integrated Water Resource Management by incorporating the Source-to-Sea approaches; - 4.
-To establish a regional community of practice on Integrated Water Resource Management as the overarching group to support the implementation of relevant existing framework/ processes/ guidelines/ strategies.

-F. Sustainable utilisation of ocean resources
+To establish a regional community of practice on Integrated Water Resource Management as the overarching group to support the implementation of relevant existing framework/ processes/guidelines/strategies. - F. Sustainable utilisation of ocean resources